pszponder/dotfiles/README.md

 ### Karabiner Elements Mappings

+- [ ] Should spacebar be hypr on hold?
 - [ ] Caps Lock to Escape when pressed alone, Ctrl when held
 - [ ] Left Shift to Left Parenthesis when tapped, Shift when held
 - [ ] Right Shift to Right Parenthesis when tapped, Shift when held